Formal Definition and Implementation of Reproducibility Tenets for Computational Workflows: Reproducible Workflows

 \subsubsection{Rerun}

-A workflow \emph{reruns} another if they execute the same logical workflow; that is, their logical components and dependencies match.
+A workflow \emph{Reruns} another if they execute the same logical workflow; that is, their logical components and dependencies match.
+Figure \ref{fig:wfm:rr} shows a version of the generic workflow model highlighting the elements required to be kept identical for workflow Reruns, in this case, logical components without instance-specific fields.
+We intend that Reruns keep methods of computation identical in principle but open to multiple implementations.

-Rerunning has been suggested to show that used tools are robust; rerunning a computational workflow is analogous to using an identical algorithm independent of its implementation \citep{chen_open_2019}.
+Rerunning has been suggested to show that used tools are robust; Rerunning a computational workflow is analogous to using an identical algorithm independent of its implementation \citep{chen_open_2019}.
 Asserting consistency only on the logical components in a workflow allows physical component changes.
-This definition, in turn, allows changes in computing scale, parallelism patterns, hardware, data-encoding, or software implementation while still constituting a rerun.
-If all physical details are kept identical, a successful rerun builds trust in the underlying tooling used to deploy a workflow, and a failed rerun demonstrates system failure.
-Rerunning workflows is useful when scaling up from a laptop to a cluster, for instance, or for workflows that, by design, deal with wildly varying data inputs, such as an ingest pipeline.
+This definition, in turn, allows changes in computing scale, parallelism patterns, hardware, data-encoding, or software implementation while still constituting a Rerun.
+If all physical details are kept identical, a successful Rerun builds trust in the underlying tooling used to deploy a workflow, and a failed Rerun demonstrates system failure.
+For some concrete examples, Rerunning workflows is useful when scaling up from a laptop to a cluster, for instance, or for workflows that, by design, deal with wildly varying data inputs, such as astronomy observatory ingest pipelines.